azure-wings/azure-wings.github.io/content/notes/E-R diagram.md

 An E-R diagram consists of the following major components:

-- **Rectangles divided into two parts**

-    Represent entity sets.
+- **Rectangles divided into two parts**: Represent entity sets.
 The first part contains the name of the entity set.
 The second part contains the names of all the attributes of the entity set.

-- **Diamonds**

-    Represent relationship sets.
+- **Diamonds**: Represent relationship sets.

-- **Undivided rectangles**

-    Represent the attributes of a relationship set.
+- **Undivided rectangles**: Represent the attributes of a relationship set.
 Attributes that are part of the primary key are underlined.

-- **Lines**

-    Link entity sets to relationship sets.
+- **Lines**: Link entity sets to relationship sets.

-- **Dashed lines**

-    Link attributes of a relationship set to the relationship set.
+- **Dashed lines**: Link attributes of a relationship set to the relationship set.

-- **Double lines**

-    Indicate [[notes/Constraint(E-R)#Participation constraints|total participation]] of an entity in a relationship set.
+- **Double lines**: Indicate [[notes/Constraint(E-R)#Participation constraints|total participation]] of an entity in a relationship set.

-- **Double diamonds**

-    Represent identifying relationship sets linked to weak entity sets.
+- **Double diamonds**: Represent identifying relationship sets linked to weak entity sets.

 ![er-diagram-basics](notes/images/er-diagram-basics.png)